ravitheja990/ravitheja990/README.md

 ### Hi there 👋

-My name is T Ravi Theja.
-I am a Senior Software Engineer with a demonstrated history of working in Software Development(both frontend and backend).
-Skilled in Java, Javascript, Python, Cassandra, MySql, MongoDB, Kafka, Apache Storm and have excellent problem solving skills using Data Structures and Algorithms.
-Strong engineering professional with a B-Tech specialized in Computer Science and Engineering from Jawaharlal Nehru Technological University, Hyderabad.
+My name is Ravi Theja, and I am a Senior Software Engineer with extensive experience in both frontend and backend development.
+I am proficient in Java, JavaScript, Python, Cassandra, MySQL, MongoDB, Kafka, and Apache Storm, and possess strong problem-solving abilities utilizing Data Structures and Algorithms.
+I hold a Master's degree in Computer Science & Engineering from the University of California, which complements my solid technical foundation and engineering expertise.

 My Skills: